TillF/WASA-SED/docs/index.md

 60	36	0.00	35.78	111.24	231.23	…	87049.73	91795.66	94184.06		in totalmax 200 IDs
 ```

-*Subbasin-ID*: Map-ID of sub-basin <br>
+*Subbasin-ID*: ID of sub-basin <br>
 *Nbr. points*: Number of points from the stage-area and stage-volume curves of the sub-basin's reservoir <br>
 *1st row*: elevation	1st row of each sub-basin: water elevation from the stage-area and stage-volume curves of the sub-basin's reservoir \[m] <br>
 *2nd row*: reservoir area	2nd row of each sub-basin: reservoir area for a given elevation at the stage-area and stage-volume curves of the sub-basin's reservoir \[103 m2] <br>
 *3rd row*: reservoir volume	3rd row of each sub-basin: reservoir volume for a given elevation at the stage-area and stage-volume curves of the sub-basin's reservoir \[10<sup>3</sup> m<sup>3</sup>]

 Example: This optional file allows specifying the stage-area and stage-volume curves of the sub-basin’s reservoir.
 If this file is not found in the folder reservoir, an area-volume relationship given in the file ```reservoir.dat``` is applied to the respective sub-basin’s reservoir.
-The reservoir located at the outlet point of the sub-basin with the Map-ID 60 has 36 points at the stage-area and stage-volume curves.
+The reservoir located at the outlet point of the sub-basin with the ID 60 has 36 points at the stage-area and stage-volume curves.
 The first row holds 36 values of water elevation at the stage-area and stage-volume curves (413.30 m, 415.00 m, 416.00 m, 417.00, etc).
 The second row holds 36 values of reservoir area for the given values of elevation at the stage-area and stage-volume curves (0.00 m2, 54.82 10³m², 96.10 10³m², 142.89 10³m², etc).
 Finally, the third row holds 36 values of reservoir volume for the given values of elevation at the stage-area and stage-volume curves (0.00 10³m³, 35.78 10³m³, 111.14 10³m³, 231.23 10³m³, etc).
 The order of the sub-basins in the first column has to follow the same order of the sub-basin IDs as was used in ```hymo.dat``` (due to computational reasons); otherwise, an error message occurs.
 Sub-basins without outlet reservoirs or those without data on stage-area and stage-volume curves must not be entered in the file.

 **6)** ```intake.dat``` <br>
 (optional)